joanjib/json-grpc/README.md

 For starting the service on Linux machines: sudo docker-compose up -d

 The first time docker compose starts, it will create the tables and all necessary SQL objects.
 To warn the server for this initial creation execute the command in the root of the project "touch new".
-This command will create an empty file.
+This command will create an empty file named "new".
 If the server on start up detects this file will create the basic sql types of the APP and the special SQL function add_bid.

 When it's not the first time the APP is started, remove the "new" file.